jmmehta63/webServiceHelper/README.md

 Webservice helper
 ==================

-This is a fork of Webservice helper from David Kingma.
+This is a fork of Webservice helper from  Jignesh M. Mehta.

 Original author : Jignesh M. Mehta